 Eveline Kleinjans is a dancer and dance educator from the Netherlands.
 She got her BA in Dance in Education with a minor in General Arts Education in 2012.
 She started dancing at the age of 5 (improvisation based dance and jazz).
 During high school she choreographed for the musical "Foxtrot" by Annie M.G.
 Schmidt that was performed in 2006.
 While in the Netherlands she performed in pieces by Caurena Bernabela, Sanne van der Put and Lorenzo Borella.
 She taught classes in Ballet, Modern, Contemporary, Ballet and has choreographed all different ages and levels.After graduating for her dance degree in 2012 she received a scholarship from the VSB fund to study Simonson Technique in New York City.
 She started in September 2012 as a VISA student at Dance New Amsterdam and after their closing in October 2013 she resumed her program at Steps on Broadway.
 Since she moved to New York she performed in works by Diane McCarthy, Katiti King, Laurie DeVito, Akiko Tomikawa, Mei Yamanaka, Andrew Jannetti, Jana Hicks and Marijke Eliasberg.

-Ela Ray Zawadzki from a very early age, has revered female Jazz greats like Ella Fitzgerald, Nina Simone, Billy Holiday, Nora Jones and Cassandra Wilson.
-At thirteen she aspires to develop her voice down into a deeper, smokier, bar room range.
-A trilingual student at the International School of Brooklyn, she has studied both French and Spanish, both modern dance and ballet, and saxophone.
+From a very early age, Ela Ray Zawadzki has revered female Jazz greats like Ella Fitzgerald, Nina Simone, Billy Holiday, Nora Jones and Cassandra Wilson.
+At fourteen she aspires to develop her voice down into a deeper, smokier, bar room range.
+A trilingual high school student at the Grace Church School, she has studied both French and Spanish, both modern dance and ballet, and saxophone.
 Ela Ray is an accomplished actress, singer, dancer, photographer, and creator of new works.
 She is a founding member of the Jessica Lewis Arts Junior Company.